U.S. Senate prepares to vote on one coronavirus aid package while working on another

-WASHINGTON (Reuters) - The U.S. Congress scrambled to limit the economic damage of the coronavirus pandemic, with the Senate preparing to vote on a $105 billion-plus aid package on Wednesday and President Donald Trump pushing for a third, $1 trillion plan.
+WASHINGTON (Reuters) - Congress scrambled to limit the economic damage of the coronavirus pandemic, with the Senate preparing to vote Wednesday on a $105 billion aid package and President Donald Trump pushing for a third, $1 trillion plan.

-The Republican-controlled Senate is expected to vote on a proposal passed by the House of Representatives that bolsters safety-net programs and provides free testing for the highly contagious coronavirus, which has killed at least 118 people across the United States.
+The Republican-controlled Senate was expected to vote on a roughly $105 billion aid proposal passed by the House of Representatives that bolsters safety-net programs and provides free testing for the highly contagious coronavirus, which has killed more than 100 people across the United States.

+Lawmakers were also strategizing how to limit their risk of becoming ill, with Senate Majority Leader Mitch McConnell saying he planned to double the amount of time to vote to limit the number of members in the chamber at any one time.

-Lawmakers are also trying to craft another emergency stimulus package that Treasury Secretary Steven Mnuchin said on Tuesday could cost $1.3 trillion.
+Lawmakers were trying to craft another emergency stimulus package that Treasury Secretary Mnuchin said on Tuesday could cost $1.3 trillion.
 The Treasury Department circulated a memo on Wednesday with some of the proposed details.

 It was unclear when the massive new proposal would be taken up, although one House Democratic aide said Wednesday it might be as soon as next week.
 It was also unclear how soon Americans would get the money, but Trump took to Twitter early Wednesday morning to push the effort.

-“For the people that are now out of work because of the important and necessary containment policies, for instance the shutting down of hotels, bars and restaurants, money will soon be coming to you,” Trump wrote.
+“For the people that are now out of work because of the important and necessary containment policies, for instance the shutting down of hotels, bars and restaurants, money will soon be coming to you,” Trump said in his tweet.

 Senate Democratic Leader Chuck Schumer criticized the Trump administration’s call for $1,000 checks to Americans, saying expanded unemployment benefits would be a more effective way of helping workers by covering them for a longer time with a bigger safety net.